Speed and fluctuations of N-particle branching Brownian motion with spatial selection: Preliminaries on branching Markov processes

 \section{Preliminaries on branching Markov processes}

 In this section we settle the notation and recall some basic properties of branching Markov processes in a Polish space $\mathscr E$.
-We will define branching Markov processes only informally, referring to \cite[Section~3]{MaillardThese} or the original works by Neveu and Chauvin \cite{Neveu1986,Chauvin1988,Chauvin1991} for details\footnote{Other definitions of branching Markov processes have been used in the literature, e.g.\ as a Markov process in the space $\bigcup_n \mathscr E^n/_{S_n}$, where $S_n$ is the group of coordinate permutations \cite{Ikeda1968} or as a measure-valued Markov process \cite{Dawson1991}.
-However, these definitions do not include the genealogy and are therefore less suited for our purposes.}.
+We use the setup of Neveu's marked trees\footnote{Other definitions of branching Markov processes have been used in the literature, e.g.\ as a Markov process in the space $\bigcup_n \mathscr E^n/_{S_n}$, where $S_n$ is the group of coordinate permutations \cite{Ikeda1968} or as a measure-valued Markov process \cite{Dawson1991}.
+However, these definitions do not include the genealogy and are therefore less suited for our purposes.} but omit some technical details.
+These can be found in the original works by Neveu and Chauvin \cite{Neveu1986,Chauvin1988,Chauvin1991}.